AI for Humans: Spotting New Opportunities

 What should we be doing differently?
 What do our customers need that we’re not offering?
 What patterns are we missing in our data?
 What would we build if speed wasn’t the constraint?

-The most valuable thing AI can do for your business might not be answering your current questions faster.
-It might be revealing that you’re asking the wrong ones.
+The most useful thing AI can do for the business may not be answering your current questions faster.
+It may be making it obvious that you have been asking the wrong ones.

-These opportunities don’t announce themselves.
-They sit in the space between what you currently offer and what your customers actually need.
+These opportunities do not announce themselves.
+They sit in the gap between the work you are currently selling and the work your customers genuinely need.

 What your customers haven’t asked for yet.
 Every business has a list of things they know customers would value but could never offer at a margin that worked.
 Bespoke analysis, ongoing monitoring, highly personalised recommendations.
 AI changes that maths, making it realistic to deliver things that would have previously needed a dedicated team.
 What problems sit adjacent to the work you already do?
 If you could offer something new tomorrow, what would it be, and why don’t you offer it already?